Relating the Diverse Merger Histories and Satellite Populations of Nearby Galaxies: Comparison to Simulations

 To directly compare FIRE to the eight observed systems, we take the satellite catalogs for each simulated system in FIRE \citep{samuel2020}, assess the number of satellites with $M_{\star}\,{>}\,4{\times}10^5\ M_{\odot}$\ (comparable to $M_{V}\,{<}\,{-}9$; \citealt{smercina2018}) and projected radius $<$\,150\,kpc for 1,000 randomly drawn 3-D orientations, and measure the average $N_{\rm Sat}$\ across these 1,000 different sightlines --- identical to the technique we used to construct the MW's and M31's satellite LFs (\S\,\ref{sec:sat-bg}).
 We take $M_{\rm \star,Dom}$\ to be the larger of the \textit{peak} stellar mass of each galaxies' largest $z\,{=}\,0$\ satellite or the total accreted mass --- identical to the definition of $M_{\rm \star,Dom}$\ for the observed sample.
 We provide accreted masses, dominant satellite masses, and sightline-averaged satellite counts for the FIRE galaxies in Table \ref{tab:fire} in \textsc{appendix} \ref{sec:fire-table}.

-We combine the Local Group-analogous `ELVIS on FIRE' and isolated `m12' suites, as our observational comparison set combines a number of different environments.
-Following \S\,\ref{sec:significance}, we use \texttt{emcee} to calculate the posterior probability distributions for the parameters of the model defined in Equation \ref{eq:1} given this mock-observed FIRE sample.
+We combine the Local Group-analog `ELVIS on FIRE' (treated as individual systems) and isolated `m12' suites, as our observational comparison set combines a number of different environments.\footnote{The ELVIS suite was run at twice the resolution of the m12 suite, but with identical physics.
+See \textsc{appendix} \ref{sec:fire-table}.} Following \S\,\ref{sec:significance}, we use \texttt{emcee} to calculate the posterior probability distributions for the parameters of the model defined in Equation \ref{eq:1} given this mock-observed FIRE sample.
 We show the results of this analysis in Figure \ref{fig:FIRE-compare}, where the results for the FIRE simulation are shown in orange.
 As with the observations (\S\,\ref{sec:significance}), we show the model with highest likelihood of describing the FIRE systems and the 16--84\% confidence region, as well as the marginalized single and joint posterior distributions for the model parameters (right panel).
 The difference between the FIRE and observed samples is striking.
 Unlike the observed systems, FIRE shows shows no correlation and large intrinsic scatter at a given $M_{\rm \star,Dom}$.
-In \textsc{appendix} \ref{sec:fire-auriga} we compare FIRE to the Auriga simulation to show that this result is, in general, independent of the differences between these two models.
+In \textsc{appendix} \ref{sec:fire-auriga} we compare FIRE to the Auriga simulation to show that this result is, in general, independent of the differences between them.